 When Is a Wrongful Death Claim Appropriate After an Accident?

 If your loved one has passed away because of a car accident, surgical implication or someone else’s negligence or intentional actions, you have the right to file a wrongful death claim.
 You have the right to file a wrongful death claim even if criminal prosecutors are pursuing actions against the defendant, and you can pursue a claim regardless of the outcomes of any criminal trial.
 Although civil and criminal proceedings are distinct, they may affect one another directly or indirectly.
-A Baton Rouge wrongful death lawyer at Rhorer Law Firm can help you determine if and how a criminal case will affect your wrongful death claim.
+A Baton Rouge wrongful death lawyer at Rhorer Walker Law Firm can help you determine if and how a criminal case will affect your wrongful death claim.

 According to the Louisiana state statutes of limitations, most survivors have one year from the date of their relative’s death to file a wrongful death claim.
 While some exceptions exist, we recommend speaking with a wrongful death attorney in Baton Rouge soon after the date of death.